scylladb/scylla-monitoring/docs/start_all.rst

 **--version** print the current Scylla-Monitoring stack version, and exit.

 **-l** local.
 Use the host network.
 This is important when one of the containers need access to an application that runs on the host.
-For example, when Scylla-Manager runs on the localhost next to the monitoring.
+For example, when Scylla Manager runs on the localhost next to the monitoring.
 Because the monitoring applications run inside containers by default their local IP address (127.0.0.1) is the container local IP address.
 You cannot use port mapping when using the ``-l`` flag